Barry Bowen

-Sir Barry Manfield Bowen KCMG (September 19, 1945 – February 26, 2010) was a Belizean bottling magnate, politician and entrepreneur.
-His business interests included Bowen and Bowen, Ltd, which was founded by his father, and is the exclusive bottler of Coca-Cola products in Belize, as well as the Belize Brewing Company, which brews Belikin beer.
+Sir Barry Mansfield Bowen KCMG (September 19, 1945 – February 26, 2010) was a Belizean bottling magnate and entrepreneur.
+His business interests included Bowen and Bowen, Ltd, which was founded by his father, and is the exclusive bottler of Coca-Cola products in Belize, as well as the Belize Brewing Company, which brews Belikin Beer.
 Bowen also served as a former member of the Senate of Belize and the financier of the People's United Party.
 In December 2007, Queen Elizabeth II knighted Bowen as a Knight Commander of the Order of St Michael and St George.

 Biography

 Bowen, a seventh generation Belizean, was born to Eric William Manfield Bowen and Emilie Josephine Bowen, in Belize City, British Honduras, on September 19, 1945.
-Eric Bowen, originally from San Ignacio, Cayo District, founded a lemonade factory called Bowen and Bowen (and also known as the Crystal Bottling Co.) in 1930s.
+Eric Bowen, originally from San Ignacio, Cayo District, founded a lemonade factory called Bowen and Bowen (and also known as the Crystal Bottling Co.) in the 1930s.
 The company would eventually grow into Belize's largest bottler under his son, Barry.

 Barry Bowen attended Cornell University and returned to run Bowen and Bowen with his father.
 They began distributing Coca-Cola products throughout what was then known as British Honduras.
 Barry Bowen became the manager of his father's company in 1968.
 In 1971, the family-owned Bowen and Bowen acquired the Belize Brewing Company, maker of Belikin, which was first brewed in the late 1960s.

-Businesses
+Business career

-Bowen purchased Bowen and Bowen, Ltd., from his father in 1978.
+Bowen purchased Bowen and Bowen, Ltd., from his father in 1977.
 Bowen focused on developing his business into Belize's only maker and distributor of Coca-Cola products in the country.
 He also sought to turn Belikin, brewed by the Belize Brewing Company, into the most popular beer in Belize.
 Before Belikin, most Belizeans drank imported Guinness stout or Heineken.
-Once Bowen began producing the locally brewed Belikin in larger quantities, the People's United Party (PUP) raised taxes on imported beers, which had the effect of switching most local drinkers to the less costly Belikin.
+Once Bowen began producing the locally brewed Belikin in larger quantities, the People's United Party (PUP) raised taxes on imported beers, which switched most local drinkers to the less costly Belikin.